 Adapted from “Beyond Blind Faith,” via EveryStudent.com

-Similarly when faced with claims about Jesus, many of us think they’re a stretch, a giant leap of faith.
+When faced with claims about Jesus, you may think they’re a stretch — that they take a giant leap of faith.

-But what if I told you that faith in Jesus and his resurrection (coming back to life) is not only credible, but extremely reasonable.
-You’d say, “Of course, you’re supposed to say this, this is a Christian website.”
+But what if I told you that the resurrection of Jesus is not only credible, but reasonable.
+You’d say, “Of course.
+You’re supposed to say that; this is a Christian website.”